UBC-CS/cpsc430/about/unsyllabus_bits/academic_integrity.md

 - Fear of failure and life consequences
 - Peer pressure, including an inability to say no to help others cheat
-- Perceived societal acceptance of cheating (Lance Armstrong, Barry Bonds, Enron, Wall Street & the The Big Short)
+- Perceived societal acceptance of cheating (Lance Armstrong, Barry Bonds, Enron, Wall Street & The Big Short)
 - Desire for success without the time/desire to put in the work needed
 - Strict deadlines and due-dates
 - Requirement from instructors to memorize facts, figures, equations, etc...